 How It Works

 There are four standard features available in the Budget tab.
 As an admin, you can choose which features to use and how you’d like to set them up.

 The first, smaller table has up to 10 line items and is great for capturing funding sources.
-There are up to five columns available for applicant data entry, and up to five extra columns can be added to present calculated data to administrators and reviewers in their version of the application, as well as in the application’s print preview or PDF versions.
+There are up to five columns available for applicant data entry, and up to five Calculated Columns can be added to present calculated data to administrators and reviewers in their version of the application, as well as in the application’s print preview or PDF versions.

 The second, larger table has up to 20 line items and is great for capturing funding uses.
-As with section 1, there are up to five columns available for applicant data entry, and up to five extra columns can be added to present calculated data to administrators and reviewers in their version of the application, as well as in the application’s print preview or PDF versions.
+As with section 1, there are up to five columns available for applicant data entry, and up to five Calculated Columns can be added to present calculated data to administrators and reviewers in their version of the application, as well as in the application’s print preview or PDF versions.

 Budget Total Comparisons